For children who are turning 4 by April 30.

 Kindergarten provides an educational program for children in the year prior to school entry in which qualified early childhood teachers and educators work to engage each child in effective learning, promoting communication, thinking, positive relationships, identity and wellbeing.
 Our curriculum is guided by the Victorian Early Years Learning and/or the National Early Years Learning Framework and the National Quality Framework.

-Sessional Kindergarten is offered for 15 hours per week spread over 3 days.
+Sessional Kindergarten is offered for 15 hours per week over 2 days.
 The sessional program follows school term dates and closes over school holidays.
 A Bachelor-qualified kindergarten teacher and Diploma-qualified educator run our sessional kindergarten program.

 - A place where children further develop their social skills and gain a sense of belonging to a broader, diverse community.